linkedin px ads

 Everyone learning English knows the drill of sentence structure when forming sentences in the language: Subject, Verb, Object (SVO).
 In most situations, the German word order follows the same basic rules, but because the language can be a bit more flexible, it can easily confuse learners.

-The best way to explain syntax is by using the force – with the help of a little green Jedi.
+The best way to explain syntax is by using the Force – with the help of a little green Jedi.

 For those who aren’t familiar with the Star Wars film series, Yoda is an alien who, when speaking English, uses what seems to be an OSV syntax instead of the traditional SVO syntax.